rev-net/memo/pitch.md

 The next step is to shape the fully-featured Juicebox language for intentional competitive use across domains.
 Specifically, we believe structures that can expand to internet-scale, like revnets, will prove to be highly productive, and that networked treasuries are also likely to bear fruit.

-- **Revnet:** An onchain business framework where wealth is programmatically exchanged over time based on an initial set of rules (like Bitcoin's halving), and where all investors and customers are treated as alike participants.
+- **Revnet:** An onchain economic structure for tokenizing an organization's funding and revenues in a way that aligns growth incentives while reducing risks and management.

 - **Networked treasuries:** Organizations architected with modular, horizontally interconnected treasuries instead of hierarchical ones (which tend to bloat over time).
 Revnets work well when they're networked together to automate accounting relationships.

 <!-- TODO: Should we have a graphic here? -->